Access to the palace

 Disabled parking and taxis

 There is limited disabled parking for Blue Badge holders next to the Orangery.
-Spaces are limited and it is necessary to book in advance by calling +44 (0)20 3166 6199.
+Spaces are reserved for Kensington Palace or Orangery guests only and must be booked in advance by calling +44 (0)20 3166 6199.
 Please note that during winter months cars need to be off site by 16.00 due to park closures.

 Taxis can drop off visitors at the Orangery and palace but please be aware that there is not a specific set-down point for disabled passengers.
 The Orangery restaurant has an access ramp.
 Taxis booked in advance by customers to pick them up after their visit will be allowed access to the grounds.